Common Owner Questions about Property Management

 h) call for approval if the cost of the repair is going to exceed preset limits, and

 j) carry Worker’s Compensation Insurance and general liability insurance.

-Residents are required to do basic maintenance on your property.
-They must replace burned-out light bulbs, change air filters, fill water softeners, and change smoke alarm batteries.
-Additionally, we also expect them to be able to tighten a loose door handle, push the reset button on a garbage disposal, or reinstall a window screen that may have fallen off.
+Residents are required to perform basic maintenance on your property.
+They must replace burned-out light bulbs, change air filters, fill water softeners, and change smoke alarm batteries and so on.
+Additionally, we expect them to be able to tighten a loose door handle, push the reset button on a garbage disposal, or reinstall a window screen that may have fallen off.
 Residents are usually responsible for lawn care unless they are in a property where an owner provides that service.
 Lawn care is defined as mowing, trimming, watering, and keeping flowerbeds weed-free.

 When repairs need to be done outside the scope of the resident's responsibility, one of our in-house maintenance technicians or one of our sub-contractors will be sent to the property.
 Our maintenance staff is available 24 hours a day, and we guarantee their work.

-No. As an agent of the landlord, we are granted permission by the tenant to run their credit.
+As an agent of the landlord, we are granted permission by the tenant to run their credit.
 However, we are not allowed to provide the credit report, or application to the owner without permission from the applicant and most applicants don’t want their personal information being given out.
-This is very understandable in our current times of Identity Theft.
+This is very understandable in our current times of identity theft.

-The exception to this is our Second Home Management program, we will manage homes with a pool in this program.
+The exception to this is our Second Home Management program.